Getting out of Debt

 ---------

 So, the first month of your debt snowball you’ll pay Target $225, Chase $100 and your bank $375.
 After only two months, the Target card will be paid off!
-How exciting!
-What do you do next?

-With your first debt eliminated, you’ll take the monthly amount you paid on it and add it to the minimum payment of your next lowest debt.
+With your first debt eliminated, take the monthly amount you paid on it and add it to the minimum payment of your next lowest debt.

 Creditor